 The herb is also excellent for treating prostate infections, cystitis, gonorrhea, impotence, and low sperm count.

-To obtain the natural benefits of the herb, Buchu leaves may be infused into juices or foods, or consumed as tea.
+To obtain the natural benefits of the herb, Buchu leaves may be infused into juices or foods, or consumed as a tea.
 In preserves, added Buchu releases its unique fynbos flavor, a powerful mix of mint and black current.

 San cosmology and Buchu